Phase 2· Coming Q3 2026

 Your A&R pays a monthly subscription — like a Patreon tier, but focused on what gets made next, not what already exists.
 They're not paying for content.
 They're paying to be part of the process of development.

 The Manager flags three demos worth finishing.
 The Social identifies two post directions.
-The Producer surfaces a fragment from two years ago.
-Your A&R doesn't invent the options -- they vote on the ones your team has already curated.
+The Engineer surfaces a fragment from two years ago.
+Your A&R doesn't invent the options — they vote on the ones your team has already curated.

 The vote is visible.
 Your A&R sees the results in real time.
 But you have final say — always.
 It can always be overridden.
 The vote is input, not authority.
 You might go with the minority option and explain why.
 That's the conversation.